 Job Market Paper

-We explain these facts using a quantitative overlapping generations model, where households consume food and shelter and make portfolio decisions.
-In our model, households can purchase real estate for both consumption and investment.
-Non-owners must rent shelter from owners in a private rental market.
-A (reduced-form) wedge governs rental market efficiency and correlates with empirical measures of rent control.
-Rental market efficiency is crucial in explaining cross-country variation in the aggregate homeownership rate.
-Wealth inequality, however, is mainly driven by mortgage market characteristics.
-The interest rate spread between deposits and mortgages encourages young owners to accumulate wealth quickly.
-Additionally, loan-to-value (LTV) requirements compel owners to gradually pay off their mortgages.
-Our model quantitatively accounts for approximately 85% of the observed cross-country variation in wealth inequality.
+Wealth inequality and aggregate homeownership are negatively correlated across the Euro area.
+We explain this within a quantitative overlapping generations model, where households consume food and shelter and make portfolio decisions.
+Households purchase real estate for consumption purposes or rent it out to other households on the private rental market.
+A reduced form wedge – correlated with empirical measures of rent control – governs rental market efficiency.
+Rental market efficiency is crucial in explaining cross-country variation in aggregate homeownership.
+Wealth inequality, however, is mainly driven by mortgage market frictions, most importantly an interest rate spread between deposits and mortgages.

 Refereed Publications